 5. Our Context is First-World

-I began noticing that many people are not able to sustain a deep and authentic interest in other people’s thoughts, feelings, and experiences.
+I began noticing that many people cannot sustain a deep and authentic interest in other people’s thoughts, feelings, and experiences.

 Then I wondered, is this just because I’m American?
-Or, even more specifically, because I live in California?
+Or, even more specifically, because I was born and raised in California?

-For generations, people have migrated to California in hope of a better life – but often, it’s really ourselves we’re trying to run from.
+For generations, people have migrated to California in the hope of a better life – but often, it’s really ourselves we’re trying to outrun.

 You can see this in conversations.
-If someone starts to speak, the other person is immediately thinking of what he’s going to say next – instead of being fully present and actively listening.
+If someone starts to speak, the other person immediately thinks of what he will say next – instead of being fully present and actively listening.

 Increasingly in conversations, people seem to listen only long enough to hear a “keyword,” after which their brain pings and references a memory from that keyword, and they begin their own free association – often missing the subtext of the communication.

 For example, Mary tells Alice that she enjoyed the blueberry pancakes she had for breakfast, but now she feels bloated and tired.
-Alice responds that she found some amazing blueberries at the farmers market last week and that she hopes the same vendor will be there this week so she can pick up some more.
+Alice responds that she found some amazing blueberries at the farmer’s market last week and hopes the same vendor will be there this week so she can pick up some more.